Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 Thanks for posting this.
 It is really a good and informative discussion point.

-Fernando over 11 years ago
+Fernando about 12 years ago

 Fernando